Understanding the rules around granny flats and the aged pension

 During Judy’s fifth year of living with Jane, she has a few falls.
 Jane and Judy consider residential aged care for Judy and look carefully at the costs.

 After investigating their situation, they realise that if Judy enters permanent residential aged care before the end of that fifth year, Centrelink could count Judy’s granny flat in-going payment as a gift to Jane.
+The information given here was correct at the time of writing.

 That would mean Judy would be considered to have more than $300,000 of assets and be required to pay the full cost of her aged care accommodation.

 But if Judy came home to live with Jane for another year, Centrelink would disregard the granny flat in-going amount when assessing Judy’s assets.
-Waiting until five full years had been completed in the granny flat arrangement allows Judy to enter residential aged care as a ‘supported resident’ who only needs to pay a means tested ‘accommodation contribution’ together with her basic daily fee.
+Waiting until five full years had been completed in the granny flat arrangement allows Judy to enter residential aged care as a ‘supported resident’ who only needs to pay a means-tested ‘accommodation contribution’ together with her basic daily fee.

 Granny flat arrangements are complex.
 Both the granny flat hosts and the granny flat residents need legal, taxation and specialist Centrelink means testing advice before starting a granny flat arrangement.